 The forecast was calling for rain (and snow once we were higher up), so we were excited to see blue skies.
 It was chilly but great hiking weather and as we hiked, we discovered some snow around about partway up – fun!

 I wore my trusty Nathan hydration pack for all the hikes – such a good idea so I didn’t have to bug Matt for water every second.
 Nice to have a pocket for my camera (I brought my durable/waterproof point and shoot – takes great pictures) and gloves, too.
-(Sidenote – I had some leaking issues with the old bladder that came with the Nathan pack, so last year I bought this more sturdy water bladder to replace the old one.
+(Sidenote – I had some leaking issues with the old bladder that came with the Nathan pack, so last year I bought a sturdier water bladder to replace the old one.
 It’s also nice because the tube has insulation so it doesn’t freeze in cold weather!)

 This part near the top of the hike with all the fresh snow on the trees was magical.